bootstrapworld/curriculum/lessons/Early-Math/exponent-expressions-with-negatives/langs/en-us/slides.md

 {layout="Investigate"}
 # Exponents and Negation

-On @printable-exercise{true-or-false.adoc}, draw two Circles of Evaluation to represent each equation.
+On @printable-exercise{pages/true-or-false.adoc}, draw two Circles of Evaluation to represent each equation.
 Then, use your Circles of Evaluation to determine if the equation is true or false.
 The first one (below) is done for you.

 @image{images/true-or-false.png}